emberjs/data/packages/ember/README.md

 If no error block is present, the error will be rethrown.

+- retry

+Cancelled and error'd requests may be retried, retry will reuse the error, cancelled and loading blocks as appropriate.

 - Reloading states

 Reload will reset the request state, and so reuse the error, cancelled, and loading